thin-edge/thin-edge.io/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
  - OS [incl. version]
  - Hardware [incl. revision]
- - System-Architecture [e.g. result of uname -a]
+ - System-Architecture [e.g. result of "uname -a"]
- - Version [e.g. 22]
+ - thin-edge.io version [e.g. 0.1.0]

 **Additional context**
 Add any other context about the problem here.